 SIEM tools can keep your IT infrastructure secure by monitoring and detecting security threats.
 SOAR takes a more proactive approach.
 It integrates with various security tools to collect data and allows automated responses to low-level threats.
 SOAR platforms are designed to streamline and fortify your response to such threats.

-The debate between SOAR vs SIEM is often drawn, but understanding when and how to utilize them can significantly enhance a company's security posture.
+The debate between SOAR and SIEM is often drawn, but understanding when and how to utilize them can significantly enhance a company's security posture.
 In this article, you'll learn the key functionalities of SIEM and SOAR.

 Understanding SOAR and SIEM: Definition, Features, and Benefits